Baby bottle

 A baby bottle, nursing bottle, or feeding bottle is a bottle with a teat (also called a nipple in the US) attached to it, which creates the ability to drink via suckling.
 It is typically used by infants and young children, or if someone cannot (without difficulty) drink from a cup, for feeding oneself or being fed.
-It can also be used to feed non-human mammals.
+It can also be used to feed non-human mammals, whose mother cannot feed their young or mammals which have no mother.

 Hard plastic is the most common material used, being transparent, light-weight, and resistant to breakage.
 Glass bottles have been recommended as being easier to clean, less likely to retain formula residues, and relatively chemically inert.
 Hybrid bottles using plastic on the outside and glass inside have also been developed.
 Other materials used for baby bottles include food-grade stainless steel and silicone rubber.